Simplifying generic smooth maps to the 2-sphere and to the plane: Generic maps into surfaces

 \section{Generic maps into surfaces}

 Let $M$ be a smooth closed manifold of dimension $n \geq 2$, and $N$ a smooth surface.

 \begin{defn} A singular point $p$ of a smooth map $f : M \to N$ that can be described by the normal form

 with respect to appropriate coordinates around $p$ and $f(p)$ is called a \emph{fold singularity} (or a \emph{fold}), where the integer $i$ is called the \emph{index} with respect to the $(-Y)$--direction.
-When we choose the $Y$--coordinate so that $0 \leq i \leq \left\lfloor (n-1)/2 \right\rfloor$ holds, $i$ is called the \emph{absolute index}.\footnote{We warn the reader that this convention is different from that adopted in \cite[p.~273]{Lev}, \cite{Wr}, etc.}
+When we choose the $Y$--coordinate so that $0 \leq i \leq \left\lfloor (n-1)/2 \right\rfloor$ holds, $i$ is called the \emph{absolute index}.\footnote{We warn the reader that this convention is different from that adopted in \cite[p.~273]{Lev}, \cite{Wr}, etc.} Note that the absolute index of a fold is well-defined and does not depend on the choice of the local coordinates.

 When $i=0$ or $n-1$, the singular point is called a \emph{definite fold}.
 Otherwise, it is called an \emph{indefinite fold}. \end{defn}

 \begin{defn} A singular point of a smooth map $M \to N$ that has the normal form